airamez/Python/README.md

-# This is complete course of coding using python as programming language
+# This is a complete course of coding using python as programming language

 ## Why python: http://bfy.tw/7YCy
 ## Homepage: https://www.python.org/